Coupled bialgebras and Lions trees: Lions forests and the associated coupled bialgebra

-A curiosity relating to Definition \ref{definition:Quotient-Partition} is that in this section we are not interested in the complete set of tagged partitions $\scP(\scN)[0]$ but rather a sub-poset that arises from Lions calculus which we refer to as being ``Lions admissible''.
+Building on the ideas of Remark \ref{remark:couplings=partitions}, a curiosity relating to Definition \ref{definition:Quotient-Partition} is that in this section we are not interested in the complete set of tagged partitions $\scP(\scN)[I]$ but rather a sub-poset $\scQ^{\scE}(\scN)[I]$.
 This restriction on the number of partitions also reduces the number of couplings that we shall consider.
-However, the coupled tensor product is still constructed in the same fashion. \begin{definition} Let $\Upsilon, Y\in \scF_0[0]$ and let $G \in H^{\Upsilon} \tilde{\cup} H^Y$.
-We say that $G$ is a \emph{Lions coupling} if
+However, the coupled tensor product will still constructed in the same fashion.